flynnbops/flynnbops.github.io/_posts/2020-11-03-testing_fails.md

 # Live demo / training fails

 I deliver lots of training, and generally support people in my job.
 While I'm usually well prepared, and like to get into a good headspace to do whatever it is I'm doing, I sometimes (we all do right?) roll straight into a demo off the back of another meeting.
 It’s fair to say that those aren't always the slickest sessions, and I really should protect some prep time.
-If I'm being fair, I'm not terrible at it, and have present some material so often that its muscle memory.
+If I'm being fair, I'm not terrible at it, and have presented some material so often that its muscle memory.

 Anyway!
 I digress.